Blog · Approx. 3 minute read

 Allowing online purchasing is a good start for B2B sellers, but it’s just a start.
 Many business to business eCommerce sites today offer limited payment options, namely, credit cards.
 Swiping a card at checkout sounds easy enough, but 30 days later it’s time to reconcile purchases and the problems begin.

 When it comes to reconciling credit card purchases, millennials are staring down a proverbial hamster wheel of time-commitment each month.
 This painstaking exercise requires tracking down receipts, assigning GL codes, ensuring purchases are debited against the right business unit and checking for billing errors.
-The process is ripe for human error and often results in a days-long back and forth with accounts payable teams to clarify purchases, given the lack of detail received on credit card statements.

 Of course, the monthly reconciling process isn’t the only reason millennials prefer to pay by invoice for B2B purchases.
 While navigating a worldwide economy on the limitless web, they’re discovering that their card can’t keep up.